klappvisor/haskell-telegram-api/README.md

 where

-* `$BOT_TOKEN` is token obtained from BotFather with prefix `bot<token from BotFather>`
+* `$BOT_TOKEN` is token obtained from BotFather
 * `$CHAT_ID` can be id of your chat with your bot.
 Send some message to this chat in Telegram and do `curl "https://api.telegram.org/bot<replace_with_token>/getUpdates"`, you have to parse some JSON with your brain ;-) or any other suitable tool and you will find chat id there.
 * `$BOT_NAME` name of your bot

 Note: Inline Spec is disabled for now...

-If everything is fine after test you will see receive a few new messages from your bot.
+If everything is fine after running the tests you will receive a few new messages from your bot.

 ## TODO